Haivision/srt/docs/handshake.md

 (5) `SRT_OPT_REXMITFLG`: The party uses the REXMIT flag.

 This flag should be always set.
-Legacy compatibility flag, see below for more details.
+It's a **Special legacy compatibility flag**, see below for more details.

 (6) `SRT_OPT_STREAM`   : The party uses stream type transmission

 This is introduced in HSv5 only.
 When set, the party is using a stream type transmission (file transmission with no boundaries).
-In HSv4 this flag does not exist and therefore it's always clear, which coincides with the fact that HSv4 supports the Live mode only.
+In HSv4 this flag does not exist and therefore it's always clear, which corresponds with the fact that HSv4 supports the Live mode only.

 **Special legacy compatibility flags**